 The Fund was established under the Rural Industry Adjustment and Development Act 1985.

-The primary purpose of the Fund is to provide loans and grants, at Ministerial discretion, to develop a farm, make adjustments to farming methods or to undertake a project or research for the benefit of farmers.
+The primary purpose of the Fund is to provide loans and grants, at Ministerial discretion, to develop a farm, adjust farming methods or to undertake a project or research for the benefit of farmers.